-In Figure 5.1 the most difficult and costly kind of data to obtain is probably the strengths-weaknesses profile of the firm (internal and primary data).
+In Figure A.1 the most difficult and costly kind of data to obtain is probably the strengths and weaknesses of the firm (internal and primary data).
 However, because it compares the profile of the firm with those of its main competitors, this quadrant is a very important indicator of the firm's international competitiveness.
-The following two sections discuss different forms of secondary and primary research.
+The following two sections discuss different forms of secondary research and primary research.